Pneumothorax (Tension)

 • Needle decompression followed by tube thoracostomy

-Treatment of tension pneumothorax is immediate needle decompression by inserting a large-bore (eg, 14- or 16-gauge) needle into the 2nd intercostal space in the midclavicular line.
+Treatment of tension pneumothorax is immediate needle decompression by inserting a large-bore (eg, 14- or 16-gauge) needle into the second intercostal space in the midclavicular line.
+The American College of Surgeons Advanced Trauma Life Support recommends placement in the fourth or fifth intercostal space along the midaxillary line, as it has been associated with improved success at decompression.
 Air will usually gush out.
 Because needle decompression causes a simple pneumothorax, tube thoracostomy should be done immediately thereafter.

 quizzes_lightbulb_red